aromerob1/weather-predictor/README.md

 - Identifies **rainy periods**, including the day of maximum rainfall, using geometric calculations.
 - Detects **optimal weather conditions** when planets align but not with the sun.
 - Calculates **planetary positions** and uses the perimeter of the triangle formed by planets to predict rainfall.
+- **Database integration** to optimize the speed of queries, ensuring efficient weather predictions even for large datasets.

 ---

 ## Technologies Used
 - **TypeScript**: For strongly typed JavaScript development.
 - **Node.js**: Backend runtime for building scalable applications.
+- **SQLite**: Lightweight database for storing precomputed results to optimize query performance.
 - **Git**: For version control.
 - **Geometric principles**: To calculate alignments and areas.